nnatalieyn/Chagos-ARMS-images-MRes-/README.md

 # Chagos Archipelago Autonomous Reef Monitoring Structure (ARMS) Scripts
 This repository contains R scripts used in Masters of Research (MRes) thesis at Imperial College London, August 2025.
-Running the full script with the data (not available publically) will allow for full replications of my maps, plots and statistical outputs.
+Running the full script with the data (not available publicly) will allow for full replications of my maps, plots and statistical outputs.

 **Project title:** Spatiotemporal patterns in Indo-Pacific reef cryptobenthic communities using image analysis and computer vision